 May 06, 22

-6 Ways To Help Rear Squat - Comparison
+6 Ways To Help Truck Squat - Comparison

 Most pickup owners that have towed or hauled have likely experienced some amount of squat at some point in their life.
 One of the most common misconceptions among pickup owners is that if you’re squatting feeling unstable while towing, then you’re over the ratings or capabilities of the truck.
 While that can happen, what we find in speaking with pickup owners is it’s rarely the case and most are within 50-90% of their payload or GVWR numbers.
 Adding a leveling kit compounds and makes the issue even more noticeable as it takes away some of the factory rake.
 So what are some ways to improve that cosmetic squat, let’s take a look.